Billy Knott

-Billy Steven Knott (born 28 November 1992) is an English footballer who plays as a midfielder for club Saffron Walden Town.
+Billy Steven Knott (born 28 November 1992) is an English footballer who plays as a midfielder for club Hullbridge Sports.

 He has represented England at under-16, under-17 and under-20 level.
 He joined Sunderland after being released from the Chelsea Academy in 2011.
 He played one game for the club and spent periods on loan at AFC Wimbledon, Woking, Wycombe Wanderers, and Port Vale.
 He joined Bradford City in May 2014 and remained with the club for two seasons before he joined Gillingham in June 2016.
 He joined Lincoln City on loan in January 2017 and joined the club permanently after he helped Lincoln to the 2016–17 National League title.
 He joined Rochdale on loan in January 2018 before transferring to Concord Rangers in June 2018.
 He switched to Chelmsford City in March 2019 and joined Bowers & Pitsea in September 2020.
-He later played for Billericay Town, Canvey Island, Great Wakering Rovers, Southend Manor, Erith Town, Margate, Concord Rangers, Barking, and Saffron Walden Town.
+He later played for Billericay Town, Canvey Island, Great Wakering Rovers, Southend Manor, Erith Town, Margate, Concord Rangers, Barking, Saffron Walden Town, and Hullbridge Sports.